jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Tom Sawyer was the first novel written on a typewriter.
+⚡<!-- FUNFACT --> Fun fact: Seattle’s Fremont Bridge rises up and down more than any drawbridge in the world.

 </div>